 View All Section Pages

-What is a complete protein?
-Animal-based foods are “complete proteins” in that they contain all nine essential amino acids.
-The few plant foods that contain all of these amino acids are soy, quinoa, and amaranth.
-All other vegetarian protein foods need to be combined with other foods to fill in the gap of the missing amino acids.
-These paired foods are called “complimentary proteins.”
-Some examples include black beans and brown rice or whole wheat bread and peanut butter.
-You don’t necessarily need to consume them in the same meal, but try to include a variety of these complimentary protein foods throughout the course of the day.
+Except for quinoa and amaranth, grains are not considered complete proteins.
+Complete proteins include all nine essential amino acids, which are the building blocks of protein, and are commonly referred to as animal-proteins.
+For individuals who follow a plant-based eating pattern, soy is another complete protein option.
+All other vegetarian protein options need to be combined with other foods to fill in the gaps of the missing amino acids.
+These foods paired together are called complementary proteins.
+For example, include black beans and brown rice or whole wheat bread and peanut butter.
+You don’t need to consume them in the same sitting but try to include a variety of complementary protein foods throughout the course of the day.

-To meet with a Registered Dietitian Nutritionist at Cooper Clinic about your diet, visit cooperclinicnutrition.com or call 972.560.2655.
+To schedule a one-on-one consultation or learn more about Cooper Clinic Nutrition, visit cooperclinicnutrition.com or call 972.560.2655.

-Article provided by Cooper Clinic Nutrition Department.
+Article provided by David Martinez, Texas A&M Dietetic Intern, and Cooper Clinic Nutrition.